jorge-correia/linux/Documentation/sound/alsa-configuration.rst

     Default: 0x0000
 ignore_ctl_error
-    Ignore any USB-controller regarding mixer interface (default: no) ``ignore_ctl_error=1`` may help when you get an error at accessing the mixer element such as URB error -22.
-This happens on some buggy USB device or the controller.
-This workaround corresponds to the ``quirk_flags`` bit 14, too. autoclock
+    Ignore any USB-controller regarding mixer interface (default: no) autoclock
-    Enable auto-clock selection for UAC2 devices (default: yes) lowlatency
+    Enable auto-clock selection for UAC2 devices (default: yes) quirk_alias
-    Enable low latency playback mode (default: yes).
-    Could disable it to switch back to the old mode if face a regression. quirk_alias
     Quirk alias list, pass strings like ``0123abcd:5678beef``, which applies the existing quirk for the device 5678:beef to a new